 If you live in York and surrounding areas such as Tadcaster and Wetherby, you can rely on Armstrong Plumbing & Heating to manage all of your boiler needs.
-We’re Gas Safe and OFTEC registered to work with gas and oil boilers alike, whilst our accreditation even extends to LPG projects.
+We’re Gas Safe and OFTEC registered to work with gas and oil boilers alike, whilst our accreditation even extends to LPG boilers.

-To learn more about us and the services that we provide, give us a call today on 07834 16846401904 373075.
-Or, shoot us an email to email@example.com and we’ll respond just as soon as we can.
+To learn more about us and the services that we provide, give us a call today at 07834 16846401904 373075.
+Or, shoot us an email at firstname.lastname@example.org and we’ll respond just as soon as we can.